abstruction/GDTBot4Lemmy/README.md

 ---

 If something doesn't seem right, feel free to message me or post it as a bug here.

-This was written in Python 2.7, so beware if you are running Python 3 or
-	above that it may not work correctly.
-Also make sure you install praw and simplejson before running!

 Modules being used: